bguesman/docsify-test/docs/quickstart/clouds.md

     <p>Left: receptive field of 0, so no multiple scattering.
 Middle: receptive field of 1, what we'll use.
 Right: receptive field of 5, arguably too strong.</p>
 </div>

-Expanse also provides a few artistic overrides to the approximation, which become visible when you check the `Allow Non-Physical` checkbox.
-We'll do this, and up the parameter `Multiple Scattering Bias` to `0.015`.
+Expanse also provides a few artistic overrides to the approximation.
+Let's up the parameter `Multiple Scattering Bias` to `0.015`.
 This will push a little more light into the creases of the clouds.

 <div class="img-block">
     <div class="img-row">